Nat34/project-permute/readme.md

 **Interation.5**

-The fifth iteration of this project is a java application which integrates the ControlP5 GUI Interface.
+The fifth iteration of this project is a java application which integrates [ControlP5](http://www.sojamo.de/libraries/controlP5/), a GUI(graphical user interface) library for Processing.
+The controller used in the application is the ControlP5 Color picker, which includes four horizontal sliders controlling the RGBA channels of of each color.
+RGBA stands for Red, Green, Blue and Alpha.
+The Alpha channel controls the opacity of the color.
+> If a pixel has a value of 0% in its alpha channel, it is fully transparent (and, thus, invisible), whereas a value of 100% in the alpha channel gives a fully opaque pixel (traditional digital images).
+[RGB Color Space Wikipedia](https://en.wikipedia.org/wiki/RGBA_color_space)

 Processing can export Java Applications for the Linux, Macintosh, and Windows platforms, enabling the application to run in FullScreen mode and create a folder which contains the source code for the sketch, and all required libraries.
 The code is below and the pde file in the project-permute repository.
 A video of the application in use can be viewed on [Vimeo](https://vimeo.com/160660732).

 ```processing
 import controlP5.*;